-(1) The share totals presented in the table above include options and warrants held by the respective director or officer.
-Consequently, percentage totals are presented on a fully-diluted basis, assuming the exercise of all outstanding options.
+(1) The share totals presented in the table above include options, RSU's granted and warrants held by the respective director or officer.
+Consequently, percentage totals are presented on a fully-diluted basis, assuming the exercise of all outstanding options, warrants and RSU's.